Optional OVA Configuration

 • SSH console login - Used to set up and maintain the appliance.
 Even though this login is rarely used, it is critical to keep the password for future maintenance, otherwise, the virtual appliance and your device environment may need to be recreated.

-• Virtual appliance web access login - Used to access the web interface of the Threat Command virtual appliance.
+• Virtual appliance web access login - Used to access the web interface of the Digital Risk Protection (Threat Command) virtual appliance.
 This login is used more frequently to create and configure devices.

 To configure the virtual appliance: